enkidevs/curriculum/lua/roblox-studio/cframes/cframes-syntax-ii.md

 partVariable.CFrame = CFrame.Angles(x, math.rad(90), z)
 --If I want to change the orientation by 90 degrees in the y axis
 ```
+> If you're comfortable using radians, you can access pi using math.pi
 ---

 ## Practice